Iterable/iterable-swift-sdk/README.md

 	Custom events can be tracked using `IterableAPI.track(event:...)` calls.

 5. ##### Updating User Fields
-	User fields can be modified using `IterableAPI.updateXYZ(...)` calls.
+	User fields can be modified using `IterableAPI.updateUser` call.
+You also have `updateEmail` and `updateSubscriptions` methods.

 6. ##### Disabling Push Notifications to a Device
 	When a user logs out, you typically want to disable push notifications to that user/device.
 This can be accomplished by calling `disableDeviceForCurrentUser`.
 Please note that it will only attempt to disable the device if you have previously called `registerToken`.